Do Cats Get Their Feelings Hurt?

 Cleaning out the cat’s litter box is no one’s favorite job, but cats are fastidious creatures.
 Most feel that toileting in a dirty environment is just not acceptable, and who can blame them?
 Keeping the litter trays clean and fresh is essential for your cat’s health and well-being.

-2. Neglecting The Food Bowl
+2. Neglecting the Food Bowl

 Cats love their set routines and can become upset and stressed by any change to their usual habits.
 If you usually always provide fresh food and water for your cat at breakfast time, they might well react badly if you break this rule.